The UK innovator visa is now open for applications from experienced business people with a viable business idea.

 What is the UK Innovator Visa?

-The UK Innovator visa has been developed to attract a broad spectrum of entrepreneurs with a viable business idea they want to pursue in the UK.
-The visa will only however be open to those who have secured appropriate endorsement.
+The UK Innovator visa has been developed to attract a broad spectrum of entrepreneurs looking to set up business in Britain.
+The visa will only however be open to those who have secured appropriate endorsement from an appointed professional body.

-Professional guidance is critical to ensure correct understanding of the new rules for making a successful application.
+Expert guidance will be critical for applicants to ensure they follow the new rules for making a successful application.

-With so much at stake, it’s important to ensure the innovator route is the most suitable for your needs, and that you follow the application process and submit all required documentation to avoid issues, delays or even refusal of your application.
+With so much at stake, it’s important to ensure the innovator route is the most suitable for your needs, and that each stage of the process is managed effectively to avoid issues, delays or even refusal of your application.

 Making an Innovator Visa application